 Although my counselling is based on a sound understanding of theory, my phenomenological approach to practise means that I do not attempt to diagnose but work with you to describe your emotional experience with increasing precision, allowing you to reach a greater existential understanding of yourself and your relationships.
 With this deepening understanding it is then possible to experiment with ways of being or behaving to develop a more compassionate self and have a positive impact on your day-to-day living.

 This led me to explore mindfulness, meditation and spiriuality by reading works by writers such as Jon Kabat-Zinn, William Bloom and Irvine Yalom.
 I discovered that regularly bringing focus onto my breathing allowed me to manage the stress of working life a little more effectively.
-With practice it has become possible to use focus on breathing to restore calm even in busy surroundings.
+With practice it has become possible to use simple focus on breathing to restore calm even in busy surroundings.

 Visualisation offers a powerful way to meditate and I particularly enjoy using the image of a sunrise over a familiar beach from my childhood or over Lake Garda.
 I am sure we can all recall beautiful scenes from our own lives and learn to use them to develop our own mindfulness practice.